 Projects selected to receive support through STReaM will be:

-- Led by Principal Investigators (PIs) who are early in their careers; have relatively limited prior RCT experience; and have limited access to other options for full-time research staff.
+- Led by Principal Investigators (PIs) who have relatively limited prior randomized evaluation experience and have limited access to other options for full-time research staff.

 - Strategically aligned with J-PAL NA's mission

 - Able to demonstrate the value-add of STReaM, including how and what kinds of project management support will contribute to the success of their work.